 Once a default divorce is underway, it’s difficult for a defendant to regain his or her rights.
 If the defendant continues to not respond, the petitioner will receive the divorce decree according to his or her wishes, since the defendant was not around to contest anything.
 You can’t take back or rescind the divorce once the courts have finalized it, even if the defendant never received the petition and did not know a spouse filed for divorce.

 Going through with your divorce after your spouse fails to respond to your initial request may seem like the simplest way out but consider the pros and cons of this route before finalizing anything.
 One of the advantages of a default divorce is that the petitioner saves money on legal fees and court costs, because the respondent is not around to contest the divorce or any of its terms.
 The divorce process will go generally smoothly, with no need to produce financial information or disclose other information that a typical divorce requires.
 Thus, the petitioner can save time and money.

 On the other hand, a default divorce process could carry some risk if the defendant spouse takes issue with the process.
 For example, if you work with a dishonest divorce lawyer who intentionally files the petition in a way that ensures the respondent will never see it, you could find yourself in trouble down the road.
 The defendant may not fully realize his or her rights during a default divorce.
 The defendant could then ask the court to set aside the default divorce, bringing you back to square one.

 What Happens if Your Spouse Serves You a Default Divorce?

 You will not have the opportunity to make your voice heard during property division, child custody, child support, or spousal support agreements.
 Instead, all the power will be in your spouse’s hands (as well as those of the court).
 Unless you’re ready to give up these rights, act to petition the courts to throw out the default immediately.
-Act fast if you plan to ask the courts to set aside a default divorce in California.
+Act fast and hire an experienced divorce attorney if you plan to ask the courts to set aside a default divorce in California.